JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

 ```

 and just like that you have Home Intent setup and connected to Home Assistant!
+Plug in a USB Microphone/Speaker, startup the containers, and you are good to go!
 The wakeword Home Intent uses is "Jarvis".
 We have [example sentences](https://homeintent.jarvy.io/integrations/home-assistant/#example-sentences) on the integration page for all the components, but here are a few to get you started:

  * Jarvis, set timer one minute
  * Jarvis, turn on the kitchen light
  * Jarvis, add milk to the shopping list
- * Jarvis, set the bedroom light to red at 80%
+ * Jarvis, set the bedroom light to red at 80% brightness